Azure/bicep/docs/spec/resource-scopes.md

 ## Example Usages

 If you have a symbolic reference to a scope, you can use that as a value of the `scope` property.
-Currently this only works with the `resourceGroup` scope, it does not yet support `subscription` or `managementGroup` scope types.
+⚠️ As of release v0.3 symbolic referencing only works with the `resourceGroup` scope,  not `subscription` or `managementGroup` scope types

 ```bicep
 // set the target scope for this file